Probate Q&A Series

 6. Filing Your Probate Petition

-• The original English will with apostille.
+• The original English will or other properly authenticated probate document.

 • The handwritten Chinese addendum.